elastic/connectors/docs/reference/onedrive.md

 #### `Azure application Client ID`  (required)

-It is a unique identifier of your Azure Application, present on the app's overview page.
+Unique identifier for your Azure Application, found on the app's overview page.
 Example:

 - `ab123453-12a2-100a-1123-93fd09d67394`

 #### `Azure application Client Secret`  (required)

-It is a string value that the application uses to prove its identity when requesting a token, available under `Certificates & Secrets` tab of your Azure application menu.
+String value that the application uses to prove its identity when requesting a token, available under the `Certificates & Secrets` tab of your Azure application menu.
 Example:

 - `eyav1~12aBadIg6SL-STDfg102eBfCGkbKBq_Ddyu`